wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle          Expires December 2, 2019               [Page 10]
+Kumari & Doyle          Expires December 14, 2019              [Page 10]

-Internet-Draft                  template                        May 2019
+Internet-Draft                  template                       June 2019

    it isn't stored in a TPM), pretend to be the device when connecting